hoprnet/hoprnet/.processes/bounty.md

 - via [Gitcoin](https://gitcoin.co/)

-  1. Creator enters the github issue link in gitcoin's bounty creation portal.
+  1. Creator enters the GitHub issue link in Gitcoin's bounty creation portal.
   2. Creator sets prize of the bounty.
   3. Operator wallet is the one created in [Funding the bounty](#funding-the-bounty).